zly-VON/Lab-6/README.md

 Firstly, I divided my many lines of code in more files.
 So, that every class would have its own file.
 I eliminated the redundant lines, or wrote the same logic of some of them in significantly less lines.
 Also, for the parts where the same code was repeated I created separate functions.

-I tried to best to structure logically my code.
+I tried my best to structure logically my code.